bayareawebpro/laravel-multistep-forms/README.md

 #### `tap(new Invokable)`

-Tap into the builder instance with invokeable classes that will be pass an instance of the form allowing you to extract logic for reusability.
+Tap into the builder instance with invokeable classes that will be pass an instance of the form.

 #### `toCollection`